marindie/marindie.github.io/_posts/Oracle/2019-02-18-Oracle-CSV-SQLPLUS-EN.md

 9. After that, I tried to solve this issue and the following code display the result in a way I expected.
 10. The point is I used ">" command after EOF so that the result can be saved as a file.
 In that way I was able to print the query result properly without line breaks.
+11. FORMAT WRAPPED preserve whitespace of query result.
+Ex) ' &!aa&1'
+12. This example assume that Each end of line is terminated by $ and each Field data is seperated by &!

 ### PL/SQL Block in bash